defispartan/lens-profile-stats-frame/README.md

-# Demo Multi Frame
+# Lens Stats Frame

-This is a boilerplate Frame supporting Farcaster, Lens, and XMTP, built with `frames.js`
+Display stats associated with a Lens Profile.
+Built with `frames.js`.

 ## Quickstart